Alkaly02/easy-firestore/README.md

 # easy-firestore
-This package will help you in getting and adding data with firebase
+This package will help you in getting data and managing images with firebase.

 ## Installation
 ```